2025 Solar Incentives Guide for Cottage Grove, MN - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Tax Exemptions: These might come in the form of property tax exemptions, which let you ignore the value of your solar system when calculating the taxes you pay on your house.
-They may also include exemptions on sales tax at the time of purchase.
+• Tax Exemptions: These might come in the form of property tax exemptions, which would allow you to exclude the value added by your solar panels when paying taxes on your home.
+You could also look for exemptions on sales tax at the time of purchase.

 Federal Solar Incentives

-The ITC applies to the total cost of solar system installation, including the panels themselves as well as labor, accessories and equipment.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
+The ITC is applied to the total cost of solar system installation, including the panels themselves as well as labor, equipment and accessories.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
 Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum claim amount.
+There is no maximum amount you can claim.

 More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit will apply to you is to speak with your local Cottage Grove solar panel installers directly.
+To better understand how the new Clean Energy Credit might apply to you, speak with your local Cottage Grove solar installation expert.

 State & Local Solar Incentives